AngryMaciek/warlock/CONTRIBUTING.md

 ## Reporting bugs

 Before reporting a bug, try to search for a similar problem in the *Issues* section on GitHub.
 Clear the search bar to include closed issues in the search and type your phrase.

-If you have not found a relevant issue, you can report the bug in the *Issues* section.
 When you click on *New issue*, several templates will be displayed — please pick *Bug Report*.
 Carefully fill out the template and submit the issue.

 ## Requesting features